Customization

 Styling elements

-components provides granular control over the appearance of various chart elements.
+The styling prop in the surf-charts components provides granular control over the appearance of various chart elements.
 Below is a breakdown of how you can utilize these properties to fine-tune the visual presentation of your charts.

 labelClass